Cucumber-Diseases/cucumber-diseases.github.io/docs/smells/002-unused-given.md

 # 002: Unused Given Parameter

-This code smell occurs when a field or property is initialized within a “Given” step but remains unused throughout the scenario.
+This code smell occurs when a field or property is initialized within a `Given` step but remains unused throughout the scenario.
 Essentially, it’s like setting up a variable or resource but never actually utilizing it in subsequent steps.

 Possible reasons include: